 They are going to have to get used to sitting still and paying attention.
 A good way of building this habit is to read books together.
 While you read, discuss the story and the characters, get them to point things out in the book.

-You might also enjoy reading 9 Essentials for When Your Child is Starting School
+You May Also Enjoy 9 Essentials for When Your Child is Starting School

 #3.
 Be Independent